FarronF/limerick-council-meetings/meetings/2016/06/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick held on 16th May 2016.md

 Members requested that the Economic Development Directorate attend at a future Meeting to

-discuss existing projects and proposals going forward in this regard.--- 11
+discuss existing projects and proposals going forward in this regard.
+---
+11

 **19.**